bbc/dotnet-web-technical-assessment/election-api-dotnet/README.md

 - .NET 6
 - Visual Studio 2022

-### Please ensure that the project builds without error within your choice of IDE.
+### Please ensure that the project builds without error and you are able to debug it.
 This should require no changes to the files in this repository.

 ### To Run Web App